studio-thgie/phd.thgie.ch/output/expose.md

 #### 4.2.5 Design rhetoric (Bern model)
 Design rhetoric examines the rhetorical principles in designed artefacts regarding their effects.
 Rhetorical design analysis according to the Bern model attempts to bridge the gap between a close study of designed objects and the discourse (social, political, psychological) that they interact with.
 This approach then tries to bring together intimate expert-knowledge on why things are designed as they are and how these designs relate to and shape the world at large.

 Design rhetoric is at once interested in the designing, the designed and the effects of both.
-It as an interdisciplinary approach that draws from interactional expertise, the ability to converse expertly in more than one discipline (Collins & Evans, 2002) and bridging formal analysis, hermeneutics and collaborative elicitation.
+It as an interdisciplinary approach that draws from interactional expertise, the ability to converse expertly in more than one discipline [@collinsRethinkingExpertise2009]  and bridging formal analysis, hermeneutics and collaborative elicitation.
 There is a tension between the intentions of the developers and graphic artists, that are deposited into the source code, and the affects created in the image on screen.
 Design rhetoric's interdisciplinary approach is in favour of bringing together these two separate domains.

 #### 4.2.6 Critical code analysis
 Critical code analysis describes source code for software not only as functional instructions for machines, but also as cultural artefacts written by humans for humans, akin literature.
 This means, that source code could potentially be read in order to acquire knowledge about socio-cultural and historical contexts.
 To what extend source code can be treated as a literary text, or leaning more on the Foucauldian notion of text, has been tested and described in 2.4.4.
 First preliminary results indicate that source code is rich in knowledge, but difficult to access through digital humanities distant readings approaches.